trentlarson/distrinet/app/features/task-lists/README.md

 # Distributed Projects

-- Simply add [TaskYaml](https://taskyaml.org) files with a URI prefixed with "taskyaml:" into the "distrinet settings", then you'll go to the "projects" part of this app and see project activity lists.
+Add [TaskYaml](https://taskyaml.org) files with a URI prefixed with "taskyaml:" into the "distrinet settings", then you'll go to the "projects" part of this app and see project activity lists.

-For schedule forecasting:
+For schedule forecasting locally:

-Download and run the [Schedule-Forecast service](https://github.com/trentlarson/Schedule-Forecast).
+- Download and run the [Schedule-Forecast service](https://github.com/trentlarson/Schedule-Forecast).

+## Test

+- Optional: use the "Test Settings" on the test page.

+- Show tasks, expand subtasks and dependant tasks, and show labels.
+Show the top 3 and biggest 5 of each list.

+- Ensure you've generated a key in settings and they're saved.
+Click to show a set of tasks and find one with an ID in it, then click Sign Log.
+See a failure with a missing or incorrect password.
+Then fill in the correct password and see a success and check the .log.yml file next to the tasks.yml file and see that it has a log message with a new timestamp.

 ## Features